 So they start applying the “laws” in all the wrong situations.

-They come across as social retards, dickheads and emotionally challenged.
+They come across as sociopathic at best, and as social retards, dickheads, and emotionally challenged at worst.

-They don’t gain power, but lose power, together with losing friends and social standings.
+They don’t gain power, but lose power, together with losing friends and social status.

 See here one example from a user post on the “48 Laws of Power subreddit“: